kennych418/kennych418.github.io/index.md

 5. Full transmit and receive between all devices over BLE.<br>

 ### Implementation
-#### Part 1 Hardware and Physical Design
+#### Part 1: Hardware and Physical Design
-We were able to finalize the schematic of our system and design a PCB.
-Each board will contain the 3 IR receivers and 1 IR emitter mentioned previously with circuits designed to drive them.
+We started by designing the schematic, PCB, and node frames for our system.
+Each PCB contains the 3 IR receivers and 1 IR emitter mentioned previously with circuits designed to drive them.
 We chose and ordered our compenents to meet our system's specs.

 ![PCB](../Pictures/PCB.png)